-The new law effective January 1, 2016, requires that committees must report the occupation of any contributor giving more than \$200 in a calendar year.
-Staff is preparing a process for the Commission's approval.
+Campaign finance law requires that committees must report the occupation of any contributor giving more than \$200 in a calendar year.
+The Commission adopted a process for this audit.
+The audit processes will be reported in subsequent annual reports.

 Independent Expenditure Reporting/72 Hour Reporting Audit